codaxy/cxjs/packages/babel-plugin-transform-cx-imports/README.md

 ```
 Note that if using src files, your babel/webpack configuration should whitelist `cx-core` path.

-Optionally, if you want to include scss files, use:
+Optionally, if you want to include .scss files, use:

 ```
 //.babelrc